arrytiwari/solana-backend/README.md

 - **Backend Framework:** NestJS for building scalable and maintainable server-side applications.
 - **Blockchain Interaction:** Helius RPC for accessing Solana blockchain data.
-- **Database:** PostgreSQL or MongoDB for storing processed transactions and metadata.
+- **Database:** PostgreSQL for storing processed transactions and metadata.
 - **Message Queue:** RabbitMQ or Apache Kafka for handling transaction processing asynchronously.
 - **Real-Time Communication:** WebSockets (e.g., Socket.io) for pushing real-time updates to clients.
-- **Authentication:** JWT or OAuth2 for securing API endpoints.
 - **Monitoring:** Prometheus and Grafana for system monitoring and visualization.
 - **Containerization:** Docker for deploying and managing service instances.